Ian O'Doherty

 Ian O'Doherty (born November 1971) is an opinion columnist.
 He works for the Irish Independent, where the Press Ombudsman had upheld criticism of several of his articles.
 He previously worked for the Evening Herald and Hot Press.

 Early life

-O'Doherty was born in Dublin, Ireland, at the Coombe Women & Infants University Hospital in November of 1971.
+O'Doherty was born in Dublin, Ireland, at the Coombe Women & Infants University Hospital in November 1971.
 His parents were both in their teens and he was the first of his mother's progeny.
 His father, who had been living in London, opted to stay with his mother in Ireland and to marry her.
 He became a communist but, after spending time in Romania, he ceased to be.

 O'Doherty was an only child until the age of fifteen when his twin brother and sister were born.
 Though he is on good terms with them, he credits their arrival with causing him to come to the decision that he would never have children of his own.

 O'Doherty's parents both died prematurely, an event he associates with the trauma they endured.
 His Nana (maternal grandmother), a devout Catholic, was another early influence on his life.